naurril/naurril.github.com/posts/tf-notes.md

     * DirectSession->Run<br>
         - get thread pool
         - get executors (DirectSession::GetOrCreateExecutors)
-            - CreateGraphs
+            - CreateGraphs (DirectSession::CreateGraphs)
+              - Partition the graph across devices.
             - optimize graph

             direct session maintains a <key, executor> map, the key is a string, contains inputs /outpus/targets and other info. when an executor is wanted, this map is first searched, if find none, new executor is created and added into the map.
-To make the search faster, an cached key is used, in which case the inputs/outputs str are not sorted. if the cache misses, use ordinary key, containing ordered inputs/outputs (slower because of sorting)
+To make the search faster, a cached key is used, in which case the inputs/outputs str are not sorted. if the cache misses, another ordinary key, which contains ordered inputs/outputs, is used.
+            (of course slower because of sorting)

         - prepare runtime environment
             - create a call frame